Ruben Jaghinyan: Family

 Jaghinyan is married, and has two daughters with his wife Tamara Jaginyan.
 His wife was born in 1979 in Yerevan and graduated from Lomonosov Moscow State University with a specialization in Asian Studies.
 Later she received a second education in Moscow State Institute of International Relations with the qualification of an international jurist.

 Artistic achievements

-Ruben Jaghinyan has appeared as a producer in a number of entertaining TV programs (Armenian Way, Armenian Radio), TV projects (100 option, Red or Black, Armenian Cuisine, Garage), feature films, documentaries, musical projects, TV projects for children (We know that you do know) and fashion-shows (ISIS, Style Fashion House, Fashion Jazz Quartet).
+Ruben Jaghinyan has appeared as a producer in a number of entertaining TV programs (Armenian Way, Armenian Radio), TV projects (100 option, Red or Black, Armenian Cuisine, Garage), feature films (Our Yard 1, Our Yard 2, Our Yard 3, Taxi Eli Lav a, A Millionaire Wanted), documentaries (The Wizard's Autumn, Uncle Valya, The Story of one Photo, Our Mayor, Petrified Melody, Order, While I am), musical projects (Yerevan-Moscow Transit, Yerevan-Kiev Transit, Two Stars, Erebuni-Yerevan), TV projects for children (We know that you do know) and fashion-shows (ISIS, Style Fashion House, Fashion Jazz Quartet).

 From 2005 to 2009 project manager of Yerevan magazine.
 Member of International Academy of Radio and Television.

 From 2006 to 2011 supervisor of Arts Management course in the Yerevan State Institute of Theatre and Cinema.

 Since 2019 member of EFA the European Film Academy.